 Group

+2023 2022

-2022 \$'000 2021 \$'000
+\$'000 \$'000

-Impairment loss on trade receivables arising from contracts with customers 247 368
+Impairment loss on trade receivables arising from contracts with customers 1,890 247

+Impairment loss written back on other receivables (410) -

+1,480 247

 Trade receivables

 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the demographics of the Group's customer base, including the default risk of the industry and country in which customers operate, as these factors may have an influence on credit risk.
 Details of concentration of revenue are included in note 17.